maniartech/x/calc/docs/Sinh.md

 # calc.Sinh

-Sinh function returns hyperbolic sine of a given number.
+Sinh function calculates the hyperbolic sine of a number and returns the angle in radian.

 ## Syntax